 Students may operate motor vehicles and use designated parking areas on the East Georgia State College--Statesboro by purchasing a parking decal.
-The fee is \$73 per semester and must be paid for at the time of purchase.
-The fee is non-refundable.
+The fee is non-refundable and must be paid for at the time of purchase.

 Protected Exam Fee